Lynsens/ALL-In-One_NLP_backtester/reports/final_report.md

 #### Dummy Model

 In this case, we have trained an offline `dummy_model` to demonstrate the capability of our project.
-The model itself is nothing fancy — in fact, it is quite rough — as it analyses each article's sentiment information against a `Loughran McDonald` dictionary, then it calculate an `trade_indicator` base on the stats on `positive, strongmodal, negative, constraining`, company mentioned times, and couple amplifier coefficient.
+The model itself is nothing fancy — in fact, it is quite rough — as it analyses each article's sentiment information against a `Loughran McDonald` dictionary, then it calculate an `trade_indicator` base on the stats on `positive, strongmodal, negative, constraining` (this will generate a `mentioned_actiels_sentiment_analysis` file so that no re-assessment on the same article), company mentioned times, and couple amplifier coefficient.
 The model will therefore produce a `trade_signal` of a company on a day base on this `trade_indictor`.

 For demo, we will have something like: